ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 basic form takes no arguments besides a block.
 Whatever is rendered during the block will be written back to the cache.
-The basic principle behind fragment caching is that it takes much less time fetch prerendered HTML from the cache, then it takes to generate a fresh copy.
+The basic principle behind fragment caching is that it takes much less time fetch pre-rendered HTML from the cache, then it takes to generate a fresh copy.
 This is very true.
 If you haven't noticed, view generation can be very costly.
 Let's say you have generated a basic scaffold for a post: